sigma-hub/sigma-ui/apps/docs/src/content/docs/installation/vite.md

 createApp(App).mount('#app')
 ```

-### Check tsconfig/jsconfig
+### Check tsconfig

-Make sure your `tsconfig.json` or `jsconfig.json` is configured correctly so your app can resolve alias paths:
+Make sure your `tsconfig.json` is configured correctly so that SIGMA-UI CLI commands can resolve alias paths and install components into your components dir:

 ```json {3-6}
 {